Towards the Brauer-Manin obstruction on varieties fibred over the projective line: Explicit examples

-In two extreme cases, the hypothesis $(\Br)$ is automatically satisfied and Theorem \ref{main_thm} reduces into two known results.
-For each case, an example is given in \S \ref{previous}.
-In the end (\S \ref{Wei}), we explain why the recent result of Wei on abelian normic equations is a particular case of our main theorem on general fibrations.
+First of all, in \S \ref{Wei}, we explain why Theorem \ref{main_thm} can be applied to varieties considered by Wei \cite[Thm.
+4.1]{Wei} to obtain the exactness of $(\E)$.
+In \S \ref{previous}, we look at two extreme cases, in which the hypothesis $(\Br)$ is automatically satisfied and Theorem \ref{main_thm} reduces into two known results.
+For each case, we give an example.